AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Memory optimized instance families.md

 -   Offers a CPU-to-memory ratio of 1:8.
 -   Provides high network performance based on large computing capacity.
 -   Applies to the following scenarios:
-    -   Scenarios such as on-screen video comments and telecom data forwarding where large volumes of packets are received and transmitted
+    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
     -   High-performance and in-memory databases
     -   Data analysis, data mining, and distributed memory caching
-    -   Hadoop clusters, Spark clusters, and other memory intensive enterprise applications
+    -   Hadoop clusters, Spark clusters, and other memory-intensive enterprise applications

 Instance types